 If you need guidance on how to develop your belief in God, then read the article, “How to believe in God”.
 You will see there how to involve our loving God in your life; to walk the walk.
+Yes, how to engage with him.
 I am confident, just like so many other Christians, that anyone can prove to themselves, well beyond reasonable doubt, that God is real by simply putting faith to work within their lives.

-There is no denying that deeper knowledge of the Bible can, and should, come later due to the incredible depth of wisdom and guidance that is contained within it.
+There is no denying that deeper knowledge of the Bible can, and should, come later.
+This is due to the incredible depth of wisdom and guidance that is contained within it.
 It is not difficult to see God’s purpose for Christianity through the Bible’s themes – which I have tried hard to summarise in this article.

 ‘Love’ is at the heart of Christianity – God’s love for us, our love for God and his other children.
 Initially, it demands little of us as individuals, other than developing a relationship with the God who became human and then painfully sacrificed his mortal life for us.